OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 Electrification options
 *****************************

-Over decades, access to electricity has been established by connecting households and businesses to the national interconnected electricity central grid.
+Over the last few decades, access to electricity has been established by connecting households and businesses to the national interconnected electricity central grid.
 However, technological innovation in renewable energy sources and concerns about social inclusion have added a handful of technologies to feasibly generate electricity in a decentralized manner resorting to mini-grids or standalone alternatives.
 Seven configurations